apanchenko/jani/backlog.md

 - to setup feature per channel:
   - /r to update channel admins
-  - private /mychannels command to list and select channel
+  - private /mychats command to list and select chats
 - use compose and mongo
 - performance monitoring separated in peano lib
 - filter documents in private messages